-DisplayPort on the other hand, is something completely different.
+DisplayPort (and mini DisplayPort) on the other hand, is something completely different.
 It uses another signal type technology and even a lower cable voltage (3.3 V instead of the 5 V of HDMI/DVI).
 This makes the passive DP-to-HDMI adapter even more mysterious…

 Making the translation

 The tippy technology that allows the use of a simple passive adapter, is called DisplayPort Dual-Mode (or DP++).
-Although this is an optional feature and not part of the actual standard, it is available on most consumer devices.
+Although this is an optional feature and not part of the actual standard, it is available on most consumer devices’ video cards.
 You might find the DP++ logo on the device, but because it is so widespread most modern consumer products don’t mention the logo either.

-The theory of DP++ is actually quite simple: when the device detects an HDMI adapter attached to it, the GPU (Graphical Processing Unit) will automatically make a translation and send HDMI TMDS signals.
+The theory of DP++ is actually quite simple: when the device detects an HDMI adapter attached to it, the graphics card or GPU (Graphical Processing Unit) will automatically make a translation and send HDMI TMDS signals via the video output.
 The pins of the DisplayPort connector are then mapped onto the HDMI pins, making the transition very simple.
 The system is completely plug and play and does not need any driver to work.
 Note however that this simple transition only applies to single-link DVI signals, so up to HD resolution.
 Furthermore, when you want to connect multiple DVI or HDMI monitors to a DisplayPort output, you will need an active adapter or splitter as well.
 Many graphics cards can’t support DP++ output to multiple monitors.
 Check with the customer service of the graphics card manufacturer for the type of adapter that suits your requirements the best.

 And what about HDMI to DisplayPort conversions?